YashDixit26/YashDixit26-Anomaly-Detection-in-Fashion-MNIST-Using-CNN-and-Autoencoder/README.md

 ## 📖 Introduction

-In the real world, identifying anomalies in image data is crucial for quality control, fraud detection, and safety assurance.
-Traditional classification models often fail to recognize data that deviates significantly from training examples.

 In this project, we aim to:
 - Train a CNN to classify fashion items.
 - Introduce artificial anomalies by applying noise and transformations.